oigwe-frx/13.lodash/README.md

 ## Method: .findKey()
 ### Used for data type: Object

-The method takes two arguments: an object and a predicate function — a function that returns a boolean value.
+This method takes two arguments: an object and a predicate function — a function that returns a boolean value.
 The method  iterates through each key / value pair in the provided object and calls the predicate function with the value.
 The method returns the first key that has a value that returns a truthy value from the predicate function.
 The method returns undefined if no values return truthy values from the predicate function.

+---

+## Method: .drop()
+### Used for data type: Array

+This method takes two arguments: an array and a number representing the number of items to drop from the beginning of the array.
+This method returns a new array that contains the elements from the original array, excluding the specified number of elements from the beginning of the array.
+If the number of elements to drop is unspecified, the method should drop one element.

 ---